Spectacular Diving Opportunities on Catalina Island

 Experience great scuba diving on Catalina Island

-What are some of the best locations for diving in the Island Channels?
-The Avalon Harbor Cleanup Drive is an excellent time to dive, though the Casino Point Marine Dive Park is popular for its 100 feet depth and sea life variation though no fishing is allowed.
+The Annual Avalon Harbor Underwater Cleanup hosted by the Catalina Chamber, is an excellent time to dive and volunteer in cleaning up the underwater debris around the harbor.
+The Casino Point Marine Dive Park, located next to the Catalina Casino is about 2.5 acres in size and is a very popular for its bottom contours that has rock walls, outcroppings, boulders, pinnacles and a beautiful sandy sea floor to explore.
 Other great spots for diving include Descanso Beach and Little Farnsworth.
-Don’t be satisfied just peering in—jump into the beautiful Pacific waters of Catalina!
+Don’t be satisfied just peering in—jump into the beautiful Pacific waters of Catalina Island!